jasonli35/LLM_Data_Analysis/README.md

 6. rank_reversed (bool, default: False)

 If True, reverses the ranking order (useful for metrics where lower is better, such as inference time).

-Example:

-## Thrid party module
-- hypothesis module - The hypothesis module is a third-party Python library used for property-based testing.
-Instead of writing specific test cases, hypothesis generates a wide range of test inputs automatically and checks if the code behaves correctly for all of them.
-- panda
-- numpy
-- matplotlib
-- datasets - The Hugging Face datasets library is an Python package for loading, processing, and using large-scale datasets, particularly for machine learning (ML) and natural language processing (NLP) tasks.
-- third-party Python library built on top of Matplotlib that is designed for making statistical visualizations more attractive and insightful

-## Data visualization
-data visualization code can be found in visualization.ipynb